-The Group is taxed at lower tax rates in some regions of its operations, but because the Group has insufficient evidence that these declined tax rates will sustain in future, the Group has applied a statutory tax rate of 20% to record its deferred tax assets and liabilities.
+The income tax rate of the Group's 2021 income is 20%.
+In 2020 The Group is taxed at lower tax rates in some regions of its operations, but because the Group has insufficient evidence that these declined tax rates will sustain in future, the Group has applied a statutory tax rate of 20% to record its deferred tax assets and liabilities.